 On-the-job training, usually abbreviated as OJT, is one of the most important tools in your L&D arsenal.
 For most human beings, it is how we learn best (hands-on, involved in the process, and led by an experienced instructor).
-Additionally, there are many benefits to be gained by instituting an OJT program within your organization.
+Additionally, there are many benefits to be gained by instituting a successful OJT program within your organization.

 With that being said, it can be challenging to ensure that your program is successful.
 Many factors can devalue the program, lead to unexpected (and unwanted) outcomes, and even decrease learner enthusiasm and ability to learn what is being taught.
 Unsure how to create a successful OJT program?
 In this post, we will explore some of the most critical elements.